1. Max out your retirement contributions

-Even if you haven't “realized” capital gains by selling winners, you can still use realized capital losses to lower your (taxable) ordinary income by up to $3,000.
+Even if you haven’t “realized” capital gains by selling winners, you may be able to use realized capital losses to lower your (taxable) ordinary income by up to $3,000.

 Bottom line: If you have capital gains this year, talk with your financial advisor or accountant to help you narrow down the best investments to unload to take advantage of tax-loss harvesting.

 With a state-based 529 college savings plan, anyone can give up to $15,000 per year, tax free, to help fund a child’s college or some K-12 expenses.
 (If you’re lucky enough to have had a windfall this year, you can snag up to five years of gift-tax exclusions and set aside up to $75,000 in a 529 plan in a single year.)
 Investments in 529s grow tax deferred, and withdrawals are federal tax-free when used toward qualified education costs.
 These can include textbooks, tuition and fees, some room and board, and student loans (up to a lifetime maximum of $10,000).
 What’s more, many states offer residents tax breaks on 529 contributions or withdrawals too.

 With private college costs averaging more than $60,000 per year and rising, it’s never too soon to start saving.

 Have you grown your family this year?
 Bought a house?
 Started a business?
 The insurance coverage you had at the start of the year may not be enough for your needs in the new year.